vcalicja/ArtisticMystic/replit.md

-# Abstract Art Portfolio Application
+# The Elements Art Portfolio Application

 ## Overview

-This is a full-stack web application built for showcasing abstract art in a minimalist, elegant portfolio format.
-The application features a modern React frontend with shadcn/ui components and an Express.js backend, designed to present artwork in a clean, artistic interface.
+This is a full-stack web application built for "The Elements Art" - a Vienna-based abstract art portfolio.
+The application features a modern React frontend with shadcn/ui components and an Express.js backend, designed to present artwork in a clean, minimalist black and white aesthetic.
+The site showcases the artist's philosophy of space, balance, simplicity, and presence through abstract compositions.

 ## System Architecture